As the cycle of election looms, Christians find themselves in a quandary about who to support and which party to vote for.

 The question of voting comes with a mirage of difficult overlapping issues.
 We would all agree that how we approach these questions will significantly affect the outcome of the nation we are a part of.
 For the Christian we have two countries to consider.
 First our heavenly, second earthly.
 Both realms consist of the same basic principles i.e. authority, law, government, citizenship and culture.
 These concepts are integral to understanding our identity as citizens and the conflict which takes place between the two realms.
 However from this point forward that is about as far as the similarities go.

-What does the bible say?
+So what does the bible have to say?